mohit-marathe/zetajs/README.md

 between these convenient JS argument values and the underlying Embind values works well.
 However, when such a method parameter is of generic `ANY` type, the conversion code needs to guess an appropriate UNO type based solely on the given JS argument value, which does not work well in all cases.
-But client code can always explicitly provide a JS object providing `type` and `val` properties.
+But client code can always explicitly provide a JS Module.jsuno.Any object.
 One notable problematic case is UNO enum values, where the conversion code unfortunately cannot tell from the JS object alone what UNO enum type it belongs to; enum values passed as `ANY` values always need to be wrapped like `new Module.jsuno.Any(Module.uno_Type.Enum('com.sun.star.script.FinishReason'), Module.uno.com.sun.star.script.FinishReason.OK)`.

 ## Examples and test code